 Once admitted and matriculated to an HSPH degree program (PhD, SD, SM, MPH), interested students must complete and submit the Concentration Plan form in their first term of participation.
 Students will then be expected to meet the requirements of the interdisciplinary concentration, as well as those of their home departmental degree program.
 The requirements of the Interdisciplinary Concentration in ID Epi and the Concentration Plan form are located on the Interdisciplinary Concentration Courses page.

-The interdisciplinary program is designed to meet specific academic priorities.
+The interdisciplinary concentration is designed to meet specific academic priorities.
 In particular, the primary electives are geared toward more rigorous, methodologically oriented courses which are considered important to success in the field of infectious disease.
 For this reason, substitutions of courses are not generally allowed without strong academic basis.

 Upon successful completion of the concentration requirements, graduating students are presented with the letter/certificate of completion from the department faculty.